yshshadow/SMDM/README.md

 ## How to use
 To collect data from Twitter, fill your Twitter API key in config.json and run TwitterSpider.py.

-To run clustering and sentiment analysis, remove saved models in model subfolder and run Main.ipynb.
+To run clustering and sentiment analysis by yourself, remove saved models in model subfolder and run Main.ipynb.

 To see the result, run Main.ipynb directly.